ulmod/magento-2-hide-price-call-for-price/README.md

 ## Key Features

-* Ability to choose what to display on highlight priority: "Hide Price" or "Call For Price" priority
+* Ability to choose what to display on highlight priority: "Hide Price" or "Call For Price"
 * Ability to restrict "Hide Price" and "Call For Price" display single/specific customer groups, category, and product
 * Support popup form to collect buyers' requests. * Ability to defines the popup title & short note, show/hide product name, image, and SKU on the popup form
 * Ability to add an unlimited number of additional fields to the popup form,.
 Support "checkbox","text" and "text area" fields types